 - Cheesy broccoli casserole

-How to Store Cooked Pork Chops
+How To Store Cooked Pork Chops

 This recipe for thin pork chops will make 4 chops or around 2-4 servings.
 But, if you think you'll want more, you can easily double or triple the recipe by adjusting the number of seasonings.
+And, if you have any leftover pork chops, you can store them in an airtight container in the fridge for 3-4 days.

 Oh, and if you want to keep them for longer, you can freeze the cooked pork chops.
 To do this, just let the meat cool and then transfer it to an airtight container - or freezer-safe bag - with the excess air squeezed out.
+Stored this way, the pork chops can be kept in the freezer for up to 3 months.

+Now, I'm not going to lie, but I actually enjoy eating these pork chops cold day/s after I make 'em.
+But, if you want, you can also reheat them.
 The best way to reheat pork chops is in a covered baking dish in the oven.
 To reheat, add a little bit of water - or broth - to prevent your chops from drying out, and then cook them at 350°F (176°C) for about 5-10 minutes - or until heated through.

 More Easy Recipes